It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 #1 Building The Relationship

-Building relationships is at the core of a career in financial advising and that’s no different for its role in data collection.
+Building relationships is at the core of a career in financial advising, and that’s no different for its role in data collection.

-The beauty of being a financial advisor is you are likely to have the perspective, or can at the very least understand, a client’s possible mindset during this process.
+The beauty of being a financial advisor is that you are likely to have the perspective, or can at the very least understand, a client’s possible mindset during this process.

-Take the above statistics into consideration.
-Knowing this information, it’s easy to understand that there is an immense amount of trust required for your prospective client to feel comfortable providing you with the types of information you’ll need to request to help them.
+There is an immense amount of trust required for your prospective client to feel comfortable providing you with the types of information you’ll need to request to help them.
 There are two ways to gain that trust:

 - It already exists (you may just give off a ‘you can trust me’ vibe…)